 How Long Should Sex Last?
 7 Ways To Last Longer In Bed

-Adam & Eve polled thousands of Americans to see who’s doing it, how often, with how many people, where they’re finding these people, and of course, how long these trysts are lasting.
+Adult toy store Adam & Eve polled thousands of Americans to see who’s doing it, how often, with how many people, where they’re finding these people, and of course, how long these trysts are lasting.
 What they found is that, with foreplay not included, the average sex session is that lowly 7.3 minutes.
 But while that may make you yell out, “WTF,” as I just did, not all is lost.
-The study also found that the average foreplay session lasts 20 minutes, more than 31 percent of those polled reported enjoying 30 minutes of sexin’ it up, and 12.5 percent are getting action that lasts an hour or more.
-Go them!
+The study also found that the average foreplay session lasts 20 minutes, more than 31% of those polled reported enjoying 30 minutes of sexin’ it up, and 12.5% are getting action that lasts an hour or more.
+Go team!

 With these stats now out in the open, it brings us to another important question: How can you make sex last longer?
 For those of you grumbling about your 7.3 minutes, here are seven ways to make that happen.

 1. Do Your Kegel Exercises

 It may feel like Kegel exercises are a tool of the patriarchy when you're constantly being told to do them, but they do have proven benefits.